 The Final Details

 Everything you’ve done up until now has laid the foundation for success as you grow as a songwriter and business person.
 You’ve done your homework and put a solid digital strategy in place; now you’re ready to take your tracks to another level.
 Don’t forget to share your songs with friends and family to get honest feedback, and network with more experienced writers who probably went through all of this already.

 If you’re comfortable with being on stage, set up some gigs and get your songs heard live.
-More importantly, find out all the ways you can earn revenue off your songs, and make sure you’re submitting your setlist to Songtrust so we can help you collect royalties off your gigs.
+More importantly, find out all the ways you can earn revenue off your songs, and make sure you’re submitting your setlist to your PRO or CMO so that they can help you collect royalties off your gigs.

 If you want to profit off your hard work, you need to do your research and be prepared.
 Making sure you’re properly registered with PROs and uploading your songs to popular streaming platforms is only part of the bigger picture.
 Set yourself up for success with a well-rounded strategy so you can focus on what is most important to you: writing and creating music.